Samuel Halkett

 Samuel Halkett (21 June 1814 – 20 April 1871) was a Scottish librarian, now known for his work on anonymous publications.
+He built part of the initial collection and produced the first catalogue of the Advocates Library in Edinburgh.

 Biography

 He was born on 21 June 1814, in the North Back of the Canongate, Edinburgh, where his father was in business as a brewer.
 He was educated at two private schools, and was apprenticed at the age of fourteen.
-For five years he was employed by Messrs.
+For five years he was employed by the tailors and drapers Messrs.
 Marshall & Aitken, and afterwards by Messrs.
 Abernethy & Stewart, with whom he remained until he went into business for himself.
 His spare time was devoted to study, spoken of by Sir William Hamilton and others in supporting his successful candidature for the keepership of the Advocates Library, Edinburgh, in 1848.

 In 1860 he was living at 35 East Claremont Street in Edinburgh's New Town.

-Halkett died in April 1871, aged 57, leaving a widow and four children.
+Halkett died in April 1871, aged 57, leaving a widow (Caroline Sophia Roland, d.
+1883) and four children.
 He is buried against the south wall of the main section of Warriston Cemetery, backing onto the former railway.